 Acquiring a new customer typically costs significantly more than retaining an existing one.
 Shifting resources toward customer success, onboarding, and engagement often delivers better unit economics than pouring more money into top-of-funnel acquisition. - Reduce customer acquisition costs through efficiency

 Rather than slashing your marketing budget, focus on improving conversion rates and concentrating spend on your highest-performing channels.
+Optimizing marketing spend by shifting to lower-cost channels or re-evaluating your overall marketing budgets can help control expenses, as seen in companies like Airbnb during cash flow challenges.
 Spending less but spending smarter often produces better results than broad cuts. - Optimize pricing for higher lifetime value

 Many SaaS companies underprice their products.
 A thoughtful pricing review—adjusting tiers, introducing usage-based components, or raising prices—can significantly increase revenue without adding costs. - Audit and streamline your tech stack

 Software subscriptions accumulate quickly.
 A quarterly review of every tool your company pays for reveals redundancy, underutilization, and consolidation opportunities.
+In addition, reviewing overhead costs such as office rent and salaries can further reduce fixed expenses and improve financial health.
 These are often quick wins with minimal operational disruption. - Hire strategically and delay non-essential roles

 Not all hires are equal.
 Prioritizing roles that directly drive revenue or product development makes sense.
 Nice-to-have positions can wait until runway is more comfortable. - Use automation and AI to lower operating costs